 As an example, consider the first missing cluster number, 19.
 There are stable 18 and 20 cell clusters on each side.
 There are three potential candidates for a nuclide with 19 cells.
-These are Sulphur-35 (16ab+3a), Chlorine-36 (17ab+2a), and Argon-37 (18ab+1a).
+These are Sulfur-35 (16ab+3a), Chlorine-36 (17ab+2a), and Argon-37 (18ab+1a).
 None of these isotopes exist in nature.

-Sulphur-34 (16ab+2a) and Sulphur-36 (16ab+4a); Chlorine-35 (17ab+1a) and Chlorine-37 (17ab+3a); and Argon-36 (18ab) and Argon-38 (18a+2a) all exist and are stable nuclides.
+Sulfur-34 (16ab+2a) and Sulfur-36 (16ab+4a); Chlorine-35 (17ab+1a) and Chlorine-37 (17ab+3a); and Argon-36 (18ab) and Argon-38 (18a+2a) all exist and are stable nuclides.
 What is common to these stable isotopes, is that the neutron number always increases by two, never one.
 For some reason, the packing geometry requires the addition of 2 neutrons.
 This seems to apply for other missing cell cluster numbers.
 If only the addition of one neutron was acceptable in these situations, there would be no missing cluster numbers.

 Just to be clear, the addition of only one neutron at a time making a series of stable isotopes, is a common event in nature, there is no rule that says two neutrons must be added at one time for packing stability.